rsmp-nordic/rsmp_sxl_traffic_lights/Readme.md

 ### Version history of SXL for TLC

   * SXL 1.0.7:        SXL used for traffic light controllers from 2012.
-  * SXL 1.0.8-1.0.11: Extensions for coordination support Adds commands/statuses needed for coordination between TLCs
+  * SXL 1.0.8-1.0.11: Extensions for coordination support.
+                      Adds commands/statuses needed for coordination between TLCs
-  * SXL 1.0.12:       Draft, Improved traffic counting (draft, not finished)
+  * SXL 1.0.12:       Draft, Improved traffic counting
   * SXL 1.0.13:       Draft, RSMP++, SXL extensions by the City of Copenhagen

 ### Current version